 We offer a few different treatment options depending on you and your child’s needs and preferences:

-Music.
+Music Groups.
 Music is not only good for the adult soul but also the perfect tool to use to help your child communicate and understand sounds through rhythm and dancing.
 We offer Music Moves, during which we teach kids how to regulate their bodies through music.
 In the Music Talks programme, we offer a group setting in which kids feel comfortable singing to develop their communication and social skills.
 This therapy works as powerfully as child speech therapy for some children because they feel more comfortable and confident expressing themselves through music.

 Parent training programmes.
 As a parent, you play a critical role in the improvement of your child’s difficulty with language, communication, or social skills.
-You are with them at home and have ample opportunity to practice all that we have taught in therapy and reinforce better behaviour to combat delayed language or communication development.
+You are with them at home and have ample opportunity to practice all that we have taught in therapy and reinforce better behaviour to address delayed language or communication development.
 Continuing the work from therapy is what will ultimately make the difference in both of your lives as you adapt to a new way of living and communicating.

 Hanen programme.
 Sometimes, just knowing that you are not alone in facing challenges in life makes all the difference.
 Our Hanen programme includes therapy sessions with a child speech pathologist, orientation sessions, individual sessions with your child, and the essential benefit of group sessions with other parents.
 Here, you will receive the support of others going through the same process.
 You can learn from them and find children they can play with who will better understand them.
-Your child will feel more confident and at ease knowing that there are other children to relate to who also might not fit the societal description of “normal.”